Journal of Global Change Data & Discovery2022.6(4):605-614

 (1) Water erosion

-3 Pastures: Zone: In terms of "slight and below water erosion", Hanshan Forest accounts for 94.10%, with the highest quality; The southern winter spring pasture accounts for 80.79%, with medium quality; The proportion of summer and autumn pastures in the north is 71.75%, which is the worst among the three pastural areas.
-(Figure 6a, Table 5)
+3 PastureZones: in terms of slight and below water erosion, Hanshan Forest accounts for 94.10%, with the highest quality.
+The southern Winter-Spring Pasture accounts for 80.79%, with medium quality.
+The proportion of summer-autumn pasture in the north is 71.75%, which is the worst among the three pastoral areas (Figure 6a, Table 3).

 (2) Wind erosion

-In 3 nomadic areas: In term of "the proportion of mild and below wind erosion in the area of the whole region", the Winter Spring Pasture in the south is 70.26%, the Summer Autumn Pasture in the north is 49.18%, and the Hanshan Forest is 96.07%.
+In 3 nomadic zones: in term of the proportion of mild and below wind erosion in the area of the whole region, the Winter-Spring Pasture in the south is 70.26%, the Summer-Autumn Pasture in the north is 49.18%, and the Hanshan Forest is 96.07%.

-Summer and Autumn pastures: since the grassland in summer and autumn pastures accounts for 90.22%, the degree of wind erosion of the grassland can reflect the quality of pasture.
-The proportion of grassland free from wind erosion is only 7.68%, the proportion of light wind erosion is 41.47%, the proportion of moderate wind erosion is 47.60%, and the proportion of "strong and above wind erosion" is 3.24%.
+Summer-autumn pasture: since the grassland in Summer-Autumn Pasture accounts for 90.22%, the degree of wind erosion of the grassland can reflect the quality of pasture.
+The proportion of grassland free from wind erosion is only 7.68%, the proportion of light wind erosion is 41.47%, the proportion of moderate wind erosion is 47.60%, and the proportion of strong and above wind erosion is 3.24%.

-Nomadic system: in all pastures, "no erosion" accounts for 19.94%, and slight erosion accounts for 47.39%, accounting for 67.33% in total.
-Moderate erosion accounts for 31.80%, and "strong and above erosion" accounts for 0.86%.
-As it is the first level of water erosion and wind erosion, the proportion of "mild and lower soil erosion" decreases.
+All nomadic systems: in all three zones, no erosion accounts for 19.94%, and slight erosion accounts for 47.39%, both accounting for 67.33% in total.
+Moderate erosion accounts for 31.80%, and strong and above erosion accounts for 0.86%.
+Three pastoral zones: in terms of the proportion of Slight and below soil erosion, Winter-Spring Pasture accounts for 63.58%, Hanshan Forest accounts for 91.73%, and Summer-Autumn Pasture accounts for 42.59% (Figure 6c, Table 5).

 (a) Water erosion